 Tools to help

-We use a combination of tools and assessments to help plan our forests.
-Each site is carefully assessed for its characteristics, such as its soil type, aspect and microclimate, which can all have big impacts on whether different trees will thrive.
-Together with our decades of experience and expertise, Forest Research's Ecological Site Classification tool helps us choose the right species.
+Each site is carefully assessed for its characteristics, such as soil type, aspect and microclimate, which can all impact whether different trees will thrive.
+Together with our decades of expertise, Forest Research's Ecological Site Classification tool helps us choose the right species, and we use a climate matching tool to see which places in the world currently experience the climate we're projected to have in the future.

 Which types of trees do we grow?

 A fifth of the trees we plant are alternative species predicted to cope better with climate conditions, including types of redwood, cedar and maple.
 We’re also breeding native trees more tolerant to pests or disease.
 Where we can’t supply trees from our own nurseries, we buy UK grown.
-While we do still grow the most common species for quality timber, such as Sitka spruce and Douglas fir, modern forestry no longer relies on a handful of species.
+While we do still grow the most common species for quality timber, such as Sitka spruce and Douglas fir, modern forestry no longer relies on just a handful of species.

 Where will these trees come from?